sefi0609/myWebSite/README.md

 Hello and welcome to myWebSite.
 This is a full-stack development project.
-I built this site using django framework for learning purposes,
+I built this site using Django framework for learning purposes,
 but this project can easily be implimented.
+Iv'e also used HTML and CSS for the appearance of the site.
 The first page is for general information and registeration or login.
 After the registeration you have a to-do-list, a calendar for your daily activities
 and a gallery with the option to upload photos.